Random unitaries, Robustness, and Complexity of Entanglement: Results

-On the contrary in the AFM phase, due to the simultaneous presence of an odd number of spins, periodic boundary conditions, and antiferromagnetic interactions, the system presents a topological frustration in which, due to the absence of an energy gap, the quasi-adiabatic continuation cannot be straightforwardly used.
-However, as shown by previous works~\cite{Giampaolo2019, Odavic2022}, in several respects the ground state can still be seen as a global state with multiparty entanglement on which, through a local deformation, an entanglement of a local nature has been generated.
-However, unlike the FM phase, the global state is no more represented by a GHZ state but by a W state, that is, in physical terms, a linear superposition of kink states~\cite{Odavic2022}.
-This fact is crucial since, differently from the first kind of states, part of the entanglement of the W states is local, since they are the family of states with multipartite entanglement that maximize the amount of bipartite entanglement after local measurement on one of its part~\cite{Dur2000, Coffman2000}.
+On the contrary, in the AFM phase, due to the simultaneous presence of an odd number of spins, periodic boundary conditions, and antiferromagnetic interactions, the system exhibits topological frustration.
+In this phase (due to the absence of an energy gap) the quasi-adiabatic continuation cannot be straightforwardly applied.
+However, as shown by previous works~\cite{Giampaolo2019, Odavic2022}, in several respects the ground state can still be seen as a global state with multiparty entanglement on top of which, through a local deformation, an entanglement of local nature has been generated.
+Unlike the FM phase, the global state is no more represented by a GHZ state but by a sort of $W$-state, that is, in physical terms, a linear superposition of single kink states~\cite{Odavic2022}.
+This fact is crucial since, differently from the first kind of states, part of the entanglement of the $W$-states is local, since they are the family of states with multipartite entanglement~\cite{Oliveira2006a, Oliveira2006b, Anfossi2008, Giampaolo2013, Giampaolo2014, Giampaolo2015, Hofmann2014, Girolamo2017, Gabbrielli2018, Haldar2020} that maximize the amount of bipartite entanglement after local measurement on one of its part~\cite{Dur2000, Coffman2000}.
 The presence of such bipartite entanglement, absent in the states coming from the FM phase, provides a path along which the entanglement cooling algorithm can act, reducing, but not removing, the amount of entanglement in the system.
-Moreover, for every single pair of spin, the amount of the bipartite entanglement in a $W$ state reduces with the size of the system, hence explaining the fact that the difference between the values of the two initial and final plateaus in the dynamics of the $W$ state reduces as $N$ increases.
+Moreover, for every single pair of spin, the amount of bipartite entanglement in a $W$-state reduces with the system size, hence explaining why the difference between the values of the initial and final plateaus in the dynamics of the $W$-state reduces as $N$ increases.

-As mentioned before, the entanglement spectrum statistics of all ground states considered (initial states) follow the Poisson distribution, which is the typical case with local systems obeying an entanglement area law.
-We checked if the statistics remains the same after the various cooling algorithms.
-To do so, we focus on the consecutive level spacing ratio probability density function $P(r)$, which is a suitable quantity of interest in the case of quantum many-body applications where statistics quality is heavily bound by the Hilbert space dimension~\cite{Oganesyan2007, Atas2013, Odavic2021}.
-We denote $r_{i} = (\lambda_{i+1} - \lambda_{i})/(\lambda_{i} - \lambda_{i - 1})$ for $i = 1,2,3, ..., N-2$ the consecutive level spacing ratio and remove the first few largest (up to 10) eigenvalues for better statistics of the bulk eigenvalues.
-Additionally, we evaluate the average consecutive spacing ratio as,